nhp-atel/nhp-atel.github.io/README.md

 To run this project, you will need to open two separate terminal windows:
 1. Terminal 1:
-2. Run the following command to start the IoT simulation:
+2. Run the following command to start the IoT simulation: gradle iot_sim
-3. gradle iot_sim

-4. Terminal 2: run the following command to start the IoT hub:
+3. Terminal 2: run the following command to start the IoT hub: gradle iot_hub
-5. gradle iot_hub

-6. To access the webpage
+4. To access the webpage
 After running the above coomands, open your preffered web browser.
-6.Naviagte to the following URL: http://127.0.0.1:8088/index.html
-once the webpage is loaded, you can explore and interact with the simulation.
+Naviagte to the following URL: http://127.0.0.1:8088/index.html once the webpage is loaded, you can explore and interact with the simulation.